March 2026

 Standard practice in value-based pricing is to charge 15–25% of the value you create.
 For a process that saves $15,000/year, that means $2,250–$3,750 per year, or $185–$310/month.
 For a revenue improvement worth $50,000/year, that means $7,500–$12,500/year, or $625–$1,040/month.

 These numbers immediately show why value-based pricing commands multiples of hourly rates.
-A 10-hour project that takes your agency 8 hours to build might bill at $1,200 at $150/hour — but if it saves the client $15,000/year, the value-based price for an annual retainer covering maintenance and optimization is $2,250–$3,750.
+A project that takes your agency 8 hours to build might bill at $1,200 at $150/hour — but if it saves the client $15,000/year, the value-based price for an annual retainer covering maintenance and optimization is $2,250–$3,750.
+Same work, 2–3x the revenue, and the client is getting a better deal because the context makes the price rational.

 Price Discovery Questions: Finding the Value Before You Quote

 You cannot price based on value without knowing what the value is.
-These discovery questions are designed to surface the numbers you need to build a compelling value case:
+These discovery questions are designed to surface the numbers you need to build a compelling value case.
+Ask them in your discovery call, before you ever think about quoting a price.

 • "How many hours per week does your team spend on [process we are automating]?
 And what is the typical seniority level of the people doing it?"